 Notes

-- White sauce - sprinkle the flour over the chicken, bacon and leek, and then it's important to allow the flour to cook for a minute before adding the wine.
-When the liquid is then added, the flour will thicken the sauce.
+- Let the flour cook off for at least a minute before adding the wine.
+When the liquid stock is added, the flour will thicken the sauce.

 Leave a Reply